 Certificate Level: LEED Gold

-The Neeb Center is currently home to the campus’ Office of Development, as well as the KPLU radio station 88.5.
+The Neeb Center is currently home to the campus’ Office of Advancement, as well as the KNKX radio station 88.5.
 In addition, students can find that the building is designed to meet multiple communication and broadcasting needs.
 In 2009, the Neeb Center was awarded a Gold LEED rating by the USGBC shortly after construction.

 Morken Center for Learning and Technology

-The Morken Building or the Morken Center for Learning and Technology is home to the School of Business and to the Division of Natural Sciences’ Department of Computer Science and Computer Engineering, Department of Mathematics, and Tacoma/South Puget Sound MESA Program.
+The Morken Building or the Morken Center for Learning and Technology is home to the School of Business and to the Division of Natural Sciences’ Department of Computer Science, Department of Mathematics, and Tacoma/South Puget Sound MESA Program.
 On July 31, 2006, the Morken Building was given a Gold rating by the USGBC, joining only the Neeb Center to be given a Gold building rating here on campus.